JetBrains/kotlin-web-site/pages/docs/reference/multi-declarations.md

 map.mapValues { (_, value) -> "$value!" }
 ```

-You can specify the type for the whole destructured parameter or for the specific component separately:
+You can specify the type for the whole destructured parameter or for a specific component separately:

 ``` kotlin
 map.mapValues { (_, value): Map.Entry<Int, String> -> "$value!" }